Puppies and Stairs: When is it Safe? (Breeder Advice)

 You must have strong arguments to argue …

-What Are The Symptoms of Hip Dysplasia in Dogs?
+What Are the Real Symptoms of Hip Dysplasia?

 Symptoms of hip dysplasia in dogs include:

-• Difficulty or reluctance to stand up, jump, run, or climb stairs.
+• Struggling to stand up, run, or climb.

 • Clicking sound in the joint during movement.